Osaidii/USB-HUB/README.md

 21. For the Quantity, The PCBs that we ordered are 5, which is the minimum option for buying from JLCPCB, You can go ahead and select as many Enclosures/Cases you want.
 I am selecting 2 for Money's Sake.
 22. Now you can click save to cart and also go ahead and buy both of the things.
 23. The only thing left is screws, we need 3 screws for each case, and we need 2mm x 15mm screws.
-24. I am going to buy these, but you might be able to find better prices in your region.
+24. I am going to buy some these, but you might be able to find better prices in your region.
 25. Once you recieve all your items, We can go ahead and complete the Whole Thing.
+26. First we can take out Side with walls and we can put our PCB upside down so that the Ports line up with the holes for them.
+27. Then we can position the PCB so that the PCB holes and the screw standoffs line up (The standoffs are a little smaller purposefully).
+28. Now you can place the lid on top of the the whole thing and put the screws inside the Holes.
+29. Now you can go ahead and screw the screws so that the whole thing locks.
+30. The screws might be a little hard to screws since they are self-tapping screws and they might stick out just a little bit.
+31. Congratulations, You just completed the USB Hub.
-26. Thanks for following this Guide and I hope you are satisfied with the USB HUB.
+32. Thanks for following this Guide and I hope you are satisfied with the final product.

 ## Modification
 1. Uhhh i dunno yet.